uclaacm/hack-sprint-w21/session-2-jsx-and-basic-components/README.md

 Hopefully, you can see that this will be useful for us when we start to think about how we can transform data so that it can be displayed as a list of components on screen.
 ### FlatList
 Alrighty, after that ~~not so~~ quick detour, we can finally come back to talking about ScrollView.
 Oh wait, why is the title of this section FlatList?
-Oh that's right, it's because FlatLists do the same thing as ScrollViews but ~better~
+Oh that's right, it's because FlatLists do the same thing as ScrollViews... but **better**.

 Seriously though, FlatLists are also containers whose purpose is to display a list of components.
 The different is that FlatLists will load components **"lazily"**, meaning that only the components that can actually be seen on screen at a given time are loaded.
 The rest load as you scroll down.
 This is in contrast to ScrollView, which attempts to load the entire list at once.
 As you can imagine, this is extremely inefficient and causes performance issues when dealing with very large lists.
 Because of this, we're gonna go ahead and forget about ScrollView completely and stick to FlatList from now on.